Nerves and cones of free loop-free {\omega}-categories: Pairing of simplices in nerves of cones

 \subsection{Proof of \texorpdfstring{$w_pd_py=y$}{w_p d_p y = y}}

-\begin{lem} If a suspect simplex $y$ has rank $R\ge1$ and suspect index $p$, then $d_py$ has rank $R-1$. \end{lem}
+\begin{lem} If a suspect simplex $y\colon O[M]\to D\star O[\top]$ has rank $R\ge1$ and suspect index $p$, then $d_py$ has rank $R-1$. \end{lem}

-\begin{proof} Since $y$ is a suspect simplex, we know by \cref{SuspectRankSuspectIndex} that its suspect index $p$ is strictly smaller than $R$.
-Thus we can apply \cref{steiner5.1} to deduce that the rank of $d_py$ is $R-1$ (and the corank is $s=M-(R-1)$ if $M$ is the dimension of $y$). \end{proof}
+\begin{proof} Since $y$ is a suspect simplex, we know by~\cref{SuspectRankSuspectIndex} that its suspect index $p$ is strictly smaller than $R$.
+Thus we can apply~\cref{steiner5.1} to deduce that the rank of $d_py$ is $R-1$ (and the corank is $s=(M-1)-(R-1)=M-R$). \end{proof}

-We obtain for free using \cref{VvsW} that $ d_pw_px=x$, so $d_p$ and $w_p$ define partially inverse functions.
+We obtain for free using~\cref{VvsW} that $ d_pw_px=x$, so $d_p$ and $w_p$ define partially inverse functions.
 The following lemma addresses the other composite.
-Note that $p\leq R-1$, and the latter is the rank of $d_py$ by \cref{SuspectFaceRank}, so the claim makes sense.
+Note that $p\leq R-1$, and the latter is the rank of $d_py$ by~\cref{SuspectFaceRank}, so the claim makes sense.

-\begin{prop} If $y$ is a suspect simplex of rank $R$ and suspect index $p$, then
+\begin{prop} If $y\colon O[M]\to D\star O[\top]$ is a suspect simplex of rank $R$ and suspect index $p$, then

 \end{prop}

 Before proving the proposition, we give a lemma.